Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Iterative methods for nonlinear variation equations

-The proof of this theorem is similar to the proof of \textbf{theorem~4}.
+The proof of this theorem is similar to the proof of \textbf{Theorem~4}.
 We omit the details.

-Note, that in iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}) we can also take the parameter $\gamma $ differently in each iteration.
-The purpose of the nonstationary choice of $\gamma $ might be the improvement of the convergence rate of iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}).
+Finally, let us say that it is possible to make a modification of iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}) in which the iterative parameter $\gamma$ is taken differently in each iteration.
+The purpose of the nonstationary choice of $\gamma$ might be the improvement of the convergence rate of iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}).